garrandall/popular-music-data/tracks/more-love-smokey-robinson-the-miracles.md

 It would take about a hundred lifetimes
 To live it down, wear it down, tear it down

-Gonna give you more oooh and more joy
+Gonna give you more ohnd more joy
 Than age or time could ever destroy, oh baby now
 My love will be so solid
-It would take about a hun.....
+It would take about a hun...